r1cummings/252TermProject-NovoHomeAssistant/README.md

 - "Lights off"
 - ...

-`Change Light color`:
+`Change Light color`: :exclamation:
-- "I want to change the color of the lights" :exclamation:
+- "I want to change the color of the lights"
-- "Change light color" :exclamation:
+- "Change light color"
 - ...

 `Vacuum on`: